-Because this process should be completed while the engine is cool and cannot burn your skin, we recommend you do this before starting your boat.
+Because this process should be completed while the engine is cool and cannot burn your skin, we recommend this be done before starting the boat.

-Step 1: Ensure the engine is OFF and the engine safety starting switch disconnected.
+- Step 1: Ensure the engine is OFF and the engine safety starting switch is disconnected.
 Be certain that the throttle/shift control lever is in neutral.
-The engine must be cool.

-Step 2: Carefully remove the flame arrestor from the back of the engine using a screw driver on the clamp screw.

-Step 3: Tap the element to dislodge any large embedded dirt and then gently brush with a soft bristle brush.
+The engine must be cool. - Step 2: Carefully remove the flame arrestor from the back of the engine using a screwdriver on the clamp screw. - Step 3: Tap the element to dislodge any large embedded dirt and then gently brush with a soft bristle brush.